MysteryPancake/Houdini-Fun/README.md

 ## HDA: RBF Deformer

-Another popular way to deform is using radial basis functions (RBF).
+Another way to deform with respect to volume is using radial basis functions (RBF).

-RBF deforming is based on the distances to each point.
+RBF deforming is based on the distance to each point.
 The distances are shaped by a kernel, then smoothly blended together.

 Houdini has a built-in node for this, the [BlendPose CHOP node](https://www.sidefx.com/docs/houdini/nodes/chop/blendpose.html).
 This HDA is a wrapper for this node.